“I need to cleanup a heating oil tank release.”

 - Heating oil lost in the release.

-If a registered owner sells the property, or transfers ownership in any way, the coverage under the Heating Oil Pollution Liability Insurance Program ends.
+If a registered owner sells the property, or transfers ownership in any way, then the coverage under the Heating Oil Pollution Liability Insurance Program ends.
 The new property owner may maintain coverage by requesting a transfer of registration within 180 days from the date of the property transfer.

-Policy, Statute, and Rules
+Policy, statute, and rules